eclipse-edc/DataDashboard/README.md

+# EDC Data Dashboard

+**Note: this repository does not contain production-grade code and is only intended for demonstration purposes**

+EDC Data Dashboard is a frontend application for [EDC connectors](https://github.com/eclipse-dataspaceconnector/DataSpaceConnector) running in the [MVD](https://github.com/agera-edc/MinimumViableDataspace).

-# Generate client code for EDC REST APIs
+## Generate client code for EDC REST APIs

 1. [optional] copy the current version of EDC's `openapi.yaml` file to `openapi/`.
 There is one checked in, so this is not required.
 2. in a shell execute